You can travel from Skopje to Pristina (& from Pristina to Skopje) in three ways, two involving public transportation and one self-drive trip.

-There seems to be a consensus that, as far as public transportation from Skopje to Pristina goes, the bus is your best option.
-International bus connections between both cities are easy, fast and available multiple times per day.
+There seems to be a consensus that the bus is your best option as far as public transportation from Skopje to Pristina.
+International bus connections between cities are easy, fast, and available multiple times daily.

 The beauty of traveling around the ex-Yugoslavian countries is that almost all major cities have just one main bus station.
-So, you don’t have to stress out about figuring out which station you’re supposed to be at.
+So you don’t have to worry about figuring out which station you’re supposed to be at.
 That also applies to Skopje and Pristina.
-Both cities have one main bus station, which is super-convenient.
+Both cities have one central bus station, which is super convenient.

-The distance between the two capitals is only about 90 kilometers, a journey that takes 2 hours, give or take.
+The distance between the two capitals is about 90 kilometers, a journey that takes 2 hours to give or take.

-Obviously, this journey involves a border crossing, which used to sometimes be a pain in the butt in the Balkans.
-However, nowadays most Balkan border crossings are a breeze.
-When you travel from Skopje to Pristina by bus, you shouldn’t have to spend more than about 10 minutes at the checkpoint, provided that you have a valid passport, of course.
+This journey involves a border crossing, which sometimes is a pain in the butt in the Balkans.
+However, nowadays, most Balkan border crossings are a breeze.
+When you travel from Skopje to Pristina by bus, you shouldn’t have to spend more than 10 minutes at the checkpoint, provided that you have a valid passport.

 Skopje To Pristina By Train

-If you’re a huge fan of railroad travel, you also have the option to travel from Skopje to Pristina by train.
-However, unlike the numerous daily bus departures, there’s only one train from Skopje to Kosovo per day, as well as vice versa.
+If you’re a massive fan of railroad travel, you also can travel from Skopje to Pristina by train.
+However, unlike the numerous daily bus departures, there’s only one train from Skopje to Kosovo per day and vice versa.